Is It a Bad Year - or a Great One?

-As 2023 draws to a close, many of us are drawn to review the previous twelve months and what they have brought.
+As another 12 month cycle draws to a close, many of us are drawn to review it and what it has brought.
 Was it a year of hope or of fear, a year of accomplishment or of failure, of joy or of sadness?

 In the Bhagavad Gita’s chapter 10, Arjuna asks his best friend, Krishna, to describe himself.
 Krishna has been many things in his life, including a wily child who stole butter and a rowdy teenager who hid girls’ clothing when they bathed.
 Yet, as Krishna rattles off quality after quality, it is clear he focuses on his excellent aspects.
 Sure, he does throw in a couple of less savory qualities, but overall his self-description is stellar.
 This is in sharp contrast to Arjuna, who has been describing himself as someone with failed morals, overwhelming greed and an inability to act, and has trouble seeing any of his own good aspects.